Baldur's Gate: Siege of Dragonspear: Backlash from Gamergate and review bombing

-Five days after the expansion's release, Jeff Grubb of VentureBeat reported that 142 people had posted negative user reviews on Metacritic, the vast majority giving a score of "zero", and suggested that a mob of gamers were attempting to punish the expansion for adding diversity.
-Ed Greenwood, creator of the Forgotten Realms game world in which the Baldur's Gate series takes place, defended the inclusion of a transgender character, writing, "If it's not for you, that's fine.
-I hate wearing certain shades of yellow.
-But I don't scream and yell at someone I see wearing those shades of yellow, and call them names, and threaten things.
-My right to dislike yellow applies to me; it doesn't extend to others."
-Trent Oster stated "Yes, we have a transgendered character.
-I know a number of transgendered people and they are genuine, wonderful humans.
-Yes, we also have a character who cracks a joke about ethics.
-The original Baldur's Gate had a whole sequence about The Bob Newhart Show.
-If this generates controversy it makes a sad statement about the world we live in."
+Five days after the expansion's release, Jeff Grubb of VentureBeat reported that 142 people had posted negative user reviews on Metacritic, the vast majority giving a score of "zero", and suggested that a mob of gamers were attempting to review bomb the expansion for adding diversity.
+Ed Greenwood, creator of the Forgotten Realms game world in which the Baldur's Gate series takes place, defended the inclusion of a transgender character.
+Trent Oster also defended this decision.

-On an April 2016 post discussing both technical and content issues, Beamdog announced they would be removing the Gamergate joke and expanding Mizhena's story, saying in part, "In retrospect, it would have been better served if we had introduced a transgender character with more development."
+On an April 2016 post discussing both technical and content issues, Beamdog revealed that they will remove the Gamergate joke and expand Mizhena's story.
 To this effect, the 2.5 patch added a new quest, given by Mizhena; the dialogue tree where Mizhena indicate being a trans woman is now after the player has completed the quest, rather than the first time the player meets Mizhena.
 Paul Tumburro of CraveOnline termed this as "spineless and disappointing" stating that Beamdog's founder Trent Oster refused to acknowledge the transphobic criticisms leveled at the game.